The Body Papers

 By Grace Talusan

-Winner of The Restless Books Prize for New Immigrant Writing, Grace Talusan’s memoir The Body Papers powerfully explores the fraught contours of her own life as a Filipino immigrant and survivor of cancer and sexual abuse.
+Winner of The Restless Books Prize for New Immigrant Writing, Grace Talusan’s memoir The Body Papers bravely explores her experiences with sexual abuse, depression, cancer, and life as a Filipino immigrant, supplemented with government documents, medical records, and family photos.

 About the Book